galicians/pre-course_exercises/README.md

 - It teaches you basics of Ruby in no time.
 - Walks you through the basic sintax of ruby.
-- Ilustrates the useful computer science concepts in ruby.
+- Ilustrates useful computer science concepts in ruby.

 <hr/>
 <img src="https://imagery.pragprog.com/products/139/ltp2.jpg?1298589829" width="300" height="300">